mozilla/sep315/labs/02-exploration-and-alert-authoring.md

 Scroll down past the boiler plate code to turn on the python logger to find an object in python called: `AlertCloudTrailLoggingDisabled`.

-Pay careful attention to the method within the object called: `onEvent` and `main`
+Pay careful attention to the methods within the object called: `onEvent` and `main`

 `main` is designed to take a single event and then perform a search in elastic whereas `onEvent` will execute if the search terms are matched in elastic.
 Uncomment lines _38 - 41_ and customize the search terms in order to modify the alert to match on `StopLogging` instead of `DescribeTable`.